lachlanmcdonald/grunt-saxicon/README.md

 **preferGray**
 Type: `Boolean`

 Optional.
 If `true`, automatic conversion of SVG color names will prefer "gray" over "grey."
+This option will not change colors that were already defined with a [SVG color keyword][colors].

 ## Icon names